![]() |

 Figs, stuffed with honey goat cheese mixed with dried cranberry, pecan and Cajun seasoning, wrapped with prosciutto, roasted and finished with chopped pecans & Steen's pure cane syrup. |

-Let cool, place into a container and store sealed in the refrigerator.
+Let cool, place into a sterilized jar or clean container and store sealed in the refrigerator.

-For more of my favorite jam and jelly recipes, visit my page on Pinterest!
+For more of my favorite jam and jelly recipes, check out the collection on my Pinterest page!

 If you make this or any of my recipes, I'd love to see your results!
 Just snap a photo and hashtag it #DeepSouthDish on social media or tag me @deepsouthdish on Instagram!